Skip to main content

 What are financial eligibility requirements for becoming an SFSP sponsor?

 Potential sponsors must be able to demonstrate that they are financially viable.
-Financial viability means providing proof that a potential sponsor is able to make all program-related payments when such payments become due.
+Financial viability is the sponsor’s ability to demonstrate they have resources and can generate income to meet the programs operating obligations and debt commitments.
+In other words, a potential sponsor must be able to make all program-related payments when such payments become due.
 This includes, but is not limited to:

 • All food costs